-The American Alsatian is not just the German Shepherd’s American counterpart; he is a pure-bred dog who is a completely separate breed from the German Shepherd Dog.
-He has been cleverly engineered by one American woman who has bred him to be a large dog solely used for companionship purposes, so he really is one of the loveliest and gentle canine giants around.
+The American Alsatian is not just the German Shepherd’s American counterpart; he is a purebred dog who is a completely separate breed from the German Shepherd Dog.
+He has been cleverly engineered by one American woman in the late 1980’s who bred him to be a large dog solely used for companionship purposes.
+So, he really is one of the loveliest and gentle canine giants around.

 The American Alsatian is commonly mistaken for a German Shepherd, Shiloh Shepherd, or even a King Shepherd.
-It’s easy to see why that happens, given that each breed looks somewhat similar, but with size and coat being some of the major differences between each of them.
+It’s easy to see why that happens, given that each breed looks somewhat similar (and they are all originally bred from a German Shepherd), but size and coat make up most of the major differences between each of their appearances.

-He is not a guard dog, and he is not particularly barky, and he will most certainly not stop any intruders from entering your home, so if you are looking for a protective but larger German Shepherd, this guy does not fit that bill!
-But if it is a large and fluffy hot water bottle that you are after, who is devoted to and affectionate with his whole family, then you are in the right place to find out all you need to know about him!
+He is not a guard dog, is not particularly barky, and he will most certainly not stop any intruders from entering your home.
+So, if you are looking for a protective but larger German Shepherd-like dog, this breed does not fit the bill.
+But if you are after a large and fluffy cuddle bug who is devoted to and affectionate with the whole family, then you are in the right place to find out all you need to know about this special canine!
 So, without further ado, let me introduce the American Alsatian.

 In order to understand the American Alsatian, it is important to understand his history and how his journey started.
-He originates from America, the Schwarz Kennels in Oregon to be exact.
+He originates from America at the Schwarz Kennels in Oregon.

-Being the only large dog that is bred for his companionship qualities, and companionship being Lois Denny’s primary aim, you know that you are going to receive a lot of affection and devotion from this loyal dog.
+Being the only large dog that is bred for his companionship qualities, you know that you are going to receive a lot of affection and devotion from this loyal dog.
 He is a gentle giant who will be by your side whenever you are around.

 He is not focused on a sole caregiver like the German Shepherd, and so he dotes on all family members.
 This snuggle bug will take all the cuddles that he can get, so you best be prepared to share your sofa and lap with him!

 Another one of Lois Denny’s aims for the American Alsatian was to create a quiet dog who rarely barks.
 He is a docile pup who likes a quiet and chilled family environment.
-If you are after a calm family dog then he would be the perfect fit for you, but if you are after a more alert and proactive guard dog then you should consider the traditional German Shepherd, or another dog with a similar temperament, for the American Alsatian does not make a great guard dog.
+If you are after a calm family dog, he would be the perfect fit for you, but if you are seeking a more alert and proactive guard dog, you should consider the traditional German Shepherd, or another dog with this temperament.
+The American Alsatian does not make a great guard dog.

 Size & Appearance

-The American Alsatian is a big boy, who is much larger than the German Shepherd.
+The American Alsatian is a big pup that is much larger than the German Shepherd.
 The male American Alsatian should measure up to 32 inches tall, and the female should measure up to 28 inches tall, from paw to shoulder.

 The male American Alsatian should also weigh no less than 90 pounds, and the female no less than 85 pounds.
 To put that into perspective, the male German Shepherd weighs between 65 and 90 pounds, so the largest German Shepherds are the same size as the smallest of American Alsatians.